quannt/full-stack-demo/README.md

 | View review by reviewee | GET /reviews?reviewee_id=:id |
 | View all reviews        | GET /reviews/                |

+## Assumptions:

+- The tables were only designed to work with one review "season".
+A reviewer can only review a reviewee once.
+- Reviewers can save a feedback as draft and submit it later.
+- Users use the application on desktops.
+There's no mobile support at the moment.
+- No audit log is required.

 ## Technical decisions

 - On the backend, I choose [featherjs](https://docs.feathersjs.com/) to quickly scaffolding the CRUD endpoints and [NeDB](https://github.com/louischatriot/nedb) as the persistent layer.
 All data are stored under `api/data` folder.
 Most logic are under these 4 files